v4m3rrr/hummingbird_os/README.md

 ## Installation

 ### Step 1: Clone the repository
-1. Open a command-line interface (e.g., Terminal).
+1. Open a command-line interface.
-2. Navigate to the desired directory to clone the project:
+2. Navigate to the directory to clone the project:
    ```bash
    cd /path/to/my/directory
    ```